felipefialho/Website/README.md

   # Run project
   docpad run

-  # For watching your .less files changes and compile CSS
+  # For watching your .styl files changes and compile CSS
   grunt w

   # Build the project for deploy